ChicoState/Demo-GlassEnterprise/README.md

 To get stared with this Google Glass Demo: Shopping List, you will need the following Integrated Development Environment (IDE).
 - **Android Studio**

-If you currently do not have this IDE, click the following link to download it.
-[Android Studio](https://developer.android.com/studio/index.html)
+If you currently do not have this IDE, click the following link to download [Android Studio](https://developer.android.com/studio/index.html).

 Once you install Android Studio you will also need to install the following tools for Android Studio.
 - Android 4.4.2 (API 19)
 	- SDK Platform  (API 19)
 	- Glass Development Kit Preview (API 19)

 To install these tools, click on **configure > SDK Manager** from the main menu of Android Studio.
-Then intall the appropiate tools.
+Then install the appropiate tools.
 Both SDK Platform and GDK Preview are under the package Android 4.4.2 (API 19).

 ## Steps to Cloning and Installing Shopping List

 Once you have the necessary tools installed you need to clone this repo from the Android Studio menu.
 To clone this repo from Android Studio menu, click on **Check project from version control > git**.
 Then copy and paste this repo URL *https://github.com/ChicoState/Demo-GlassEnterprise.git*.
 Click on **clone** then **ok/yes** on the following screens.
 Once you have completed these steps you will be able to build the project on Android Studio located at the top of the screen.

 Now make sure that google glass is on **debug mode** and is connected to you computer.
 Once that's complete and you successfully built the project, you must make sure you have the correct configurations.
 To do this, click on **Run > Edit Configurations** at the top of the screen.
-Then you must apply the the correct setting as follows...
+Then you must apply the the correct settings as follows...

 - Module - app
 - Deploy - Default APK